kish-00/N-body_Simulation/README.md

-For my final project in PHYS 333 (Fundamentals of Astrophysics) I created an n-body simulator to explore the chaotic effects of having more than two bodies interacting gravitationally.
+For my project I created an n-body simulator to explore the chaotic effects of having more than two bodies interacting gravitationally.

 # An Exploration of the N-Body Problem
 In our universe, there are countless systems containing more than one body.
 Our solar system alone contains a star and eight